 • analyze how all the components interact and develop system descriptions.

 Virtually all our customers confirm that working with a digital prototype creates a whole new level of understanding of the product properties and uncovers hidden potential for improvement.
-The following two sample customer scenarios demonstrate how this works in specific cases.

 Potential for the development process